 Nurture Leads Through Social Media

-Engage people through social media.
+Engage people through social media platforms.
 Set up a great profile.
-Share helpful and/or entertaining content.
+Share high-quality content that is helpful and/or entertaining.
 Build your following by networking with other important people in your industry.
 Join groups.
 Respond to comments.

 Nurture Leads through Your Website